What is the main source of law authorising this entity form?

 Minimum number of directors (or other applicable officers) and residency requirements

-A PT must have at least one Director and one Commissioner, except for specific business sectors which require more, for example, the financial industry.
+A PT must have at least one (1) director and one (1) commissioner, except for specific business sectors which require more, for example, the financial industry.

-Generally, there is no residency requirement for Commissioners (unless required otherwise in sectoral regulations) but Directors must be resident in Indonesia or hold a temporary working permit (foreigners).
+Generally, there is no residency requirement for commissioners (unless required otherwise in sectoral regulations) but directors must be resident of Indonesia or hold a temporary working permit (foreigners).
 For the avoidance of doubt, commissioners must also hold a temporary working permit (foreigners).
 The obligation to obtain a temporary working permit for foreign commissioners and directors does not apply if such commissioners and directors also own shares in the relevant PT with the minimum value of IDR 1,000,000,000 or the equivalent USD amount as stated in the Articles of Association.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-However, in practice, the MOLHR system up to the date of this publication still requires a minimum authorized and paid-up capital amount in the amounts set out above.
+However, in practice, the MOL system up to the date of this publication still requires a minimum authorised and paid-up capital amount in the amounts set out above.

 Certain business sectors may have higher minimum capital requirements in accordance with the prevailing laws and regulations.

-No. Execution of the notarial Deed of Establishment may be carried out by proxy if there is a power of attorney in place.
+No. Execution of the notarial Deed of Establishment may be carried out by proxy for and on behalf of the incorporators if there is a power of attorney in place.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-A PT must obtain a Nomor Pokok Wajib Pajak (NPWP) (Taxpayer Number) once it is established.
+A PT must obtain a taxpayer number (Nomor Pokok Wajib Pajak – NPWP) once it is established.

 What is the title of the applicable company registry?

-Company Registry of the MOLHR.
-The registry is available online at https://ahu.go.id/pencarian/profil-pt however currently it is only available in Bahasa Indonesia.
+Company Registry of the MOL.
+The registry is available online, however, currently it is only available in Bahasa Indonesia.

 As the system is now online, the notary will input the information into the system.
 The following information must be in the Company Registry and will be publicly available:

-• Number and date of Deed of Establishment and Ministerial Decree on the legalization of PT’s legal entity;
+- Number and date of Deed of Establishment and Ministerial Decree on the legalisation of PT's legal entity;

-• Number and date of the deed of amendment of the Article of Association and date of acceptance on the announcement by the MOLHR;
+- Number and date of the Deed of Amendment of the Articles of Association and Ministerial Decree on approval and/or receipt of notification from the MOL;

-• Number and date of amendment of the Article of Association and approval from the MOLHR;
+- Number and date of the Deed of Shareholders’ Resolution approving the change of shareholders and receipt of notification from the MOL;

-• Name and domicile of the notary that prepared the Deed of Establishment and the deed of amendment which amends the Article of Association;
+- Name and domicile of the notary that prepared the Deed of Establishment and the deed of amendment of the Articles of Association, change of shareholders and members of BOD and BOC;

-• Number and date of the deed of dissolution or number and date of the court order on the dissolution of the PT, which must be provided to the MOLHR;
+- Number and date of the deed of dissolution, or number and date of the court order on the dissolution of the PT, which must be provided to the MOL;

-• The PT’s status: whether it is a public/private company.
+The PT's status – i.e. whether it is a public/private company.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-• Create and update the special register is a list containing information regarding the shares held in the PT by members of the Board of Directors and the Board of Commissioners, together with their families, in the PT, as well as the date the acquisition of such shares;
+- Prepare and update the special register.
+The special register is a list containing information regarding the shares held in the PT by members of the Board of Directors and the Board of Commissioners, together with their families, in the PT, as well as the date the acquisition of such shares;

 How are the members of the executive body appointed, dismissed and replaced?